 PennCard.
 A University ID card showing your photo and ID number.
 PennCard is an accepted form of photo ID at PennKey Administration Stations.

 PennKey.
-An individual's user name in the PennKey Authentication System.
-Your PennKey is based on your PennName, a unique identifier that is the basis for user names in many University systems.
-You must register your PennKey and associated password before you can access any services that use PennKey authentication.
+An individual's username and the associated password in the PennKey Authentication System.
+You must register your PennKey before you can access any services that use PennKey authentication.

 PennKey Administration Station.
 A campus location where you can obtain a PennKey Setup Code.

 PennKey Setup Code.
 A temporary identifier issued to reset a forgotten password, or to register a PennKey.
-See also Challenge-Response.
+See also PennKey Recovery Service.

 PennName.
 A unique identifier for user names in many University systems, including PennKey.